When Is the Best Time

 How Much Time to Spend

-The average visitor spends about 3 hours at Bandelier National Monument.
+The average visitor spends about three hours at Bandelier National Monument, New Mexico.
 It’s possible to see the major sites within that time frame, including the Main Loop Trail and Alcove House.

 However, to see more intriguing ancient sites and hike other trails, plan at least half a day for your visit.
 A full day is required if you’d like to hike the longer trails.

 7 Best Hikes Short Hikes